Muhammad Abubakar

 The pharmacy software was designed with Quetta-specific considerations in mind.
 The city's pharmacies often source medicines from multiple suppliers across Pakistan and sometimes from cross-border supply chains.
 The system's multi-supplier tracking capability manages different pricing structures, lead times, and order histories per supplier — a feature not commonly found in generic pharmacy software.

 The pharmacy software supports both English and Urdu interfaces, includes barcode scanning capability for fast billing, and works offline with automatic cloud sync when internet connectivity is restored.
 Pricing starts at Rs 30,000 for the basic module and Rs 60,000 for the professional suite with full features.
+Pharmacies that also operate a public pharmacy website can integrate the inventory system with their website for online ordering and home delivery.

 Grocery Express delivery platform